About me

 About the studio

-Our studio at the top of the Kilmog is equipped with four reformer machines and extras.
+Our studio at the top of the Kilmog is fitted with four reformer machines and accessories.

-Only four people can train at a time, so the classes are all semi-private classes and are tailored specifically to you.
+Only four people can train at once, so the classes are all semi-private and tailored specifically to you.

-We have many props we can use to help you be as comfortable as possible.
+We have plenty of props to help you feel as comfortable as possible.

-The room is warm, it smells great, with an expansive view of fields, trees, horses, sheep and lambs, the sea, the sunrise and the sky.
+The room is warm, smells lovely, and offers a vast view of fields, trees, horses, native trees, the sea, the sunrise, and the sky.

-You’ll see some pics if you follow our Instagram or Facebook page. :)
+You’ll see some photos if you follow our Instagram or Facebook page. :)

-It’s a thoroughly private and peaceful environment where you can relax and leave the rest of the world behind while you focus on yourself.
+It’s a fully private and tranquil space where you can unwind and leave the rest of the world behind while focusing on yourself.

 About the Reformer